sharma1981/liteExchange/README.md

     or if you want to make a parallel build :
     ./build_in_parallel.sh release

-How to debug the project on Linux using VisualStudio code:

-Build the project for debug mode and open the source directory and VisualStudioCode.
+**How to debug the project on Linux using VisualStudio code :** Build the project for debug mode and open the source directory and VisualStudioCode.
 Source directory provides a launch.json supporting GCC on Linux and MSVC on Windows.
 Therefore choose GDB in VSCode debug options before starting debugging and then press F5.

-How to build the project on Linux from Windows with Visual Studio  :

-You will need to install Linux C++ feature during VS2017 installation.
+**How to build the project on Linux from Windows with Visual Studio 2017 :** You will need to install Linux C++ feature during VS2017 installation.
 Then after making sure that your Linux has SSH, you will need your Linux machine SSH details to your Visual Studio.
 After that you will be able to build and debug on remote Linux.
 For details please see https://nativecoding.wordpress.com/2018/02/24/visual-studio-for-existing-remote-linux-c-projects/

-How to build the project on Windows with Visual Studio  :
+**How to build the project on Windows with Visual Studio 2017 :** Go to "build/windows_msvc_visual_studio" directory and use SLN file to launch VS with the project

-    You can build with Visual Studio 2017
-    Go to "build/windows_msvc_visual_studio" directory
-    Use SLN file to launch VS with the project

-How to build the project on Windows with Visual Studio in command line :
+**How to build the project on Windows with Visual Studio in command line :** Go to "build/windows_msvc_command_line" directory and execute one of batch files : build_debug.bat or build_release.bat

-    You can build with Visual Studio 2017
-    Go to "build/windows_msvc_command_line" directory
-    Execute one of batch files : build_debug.bat or build_release.bat

 ## <a name="Configuration">**6.
 Configuring and running the server :**